 Dr. Trinkner can use dental sealants to prevent tooth decay in children and adults.
 Sealants are thin protective layers of a special resin that covers teeth.
 This protective layer effectively prevents tooth decay from taking hold.
 Children benefit the most from this procedure because they are still growing.

 About Dental Fillings

-In our Columbia, SC dental office, Dr. Trinkner usually prefers to use a metal-free dental filling material for the most natural looking restoration.
-This type of filling is color matched to your smile for an aesthetically pleasing result and can be used to replace old, dark fillings for an instant smile makeover.
+In our Columbia, SC dental office, Dr. Trinkner usually prefers to use a metal-free dental filling material for the most natural-looking restoration.
+This type of filling is color-matched to your smile for an aesthetically pleasing result.
+It can be used to replace old, dark fillings for an instant smile makeover.